Updated on Dec 8, 2022

-The Payment Methods is one of the most important things you will need to consider when building your Online Store.
-Providing your customers with large variety of payment methods will ensure the customer satisfaction from your Store and also will remove the probability of a customer being lost because the lack of the requested by the same customer payment method.
+Payment Methods are one of the most important things you will need to consider when building your Online Store.
+Providing your customers with a large variety of payment methods will ensure customer satisfaction from your Store and also will remove the probability of a customer being lost because of the lack of the requested by the same customer payment method.

 Let us start with the Direct Bank Transfer method.
 This method is used when you would like the payment for your products to be directly processed via a bank/wire transfer.

-Once you are done with all the changes please click on the Save changes button so all the performed configuration can be saved and you are done.
+Once you are done with all the changes, please click on the Save changes button so all the performed configurations can be saved and you are done.

 The options you have to configure here are also relatively simple – Title, Description and Introduction.

-The next default payment method is called Cash on delivery and as the name suggests it is used when you would like to enable your customers to pay whenever they receive the product.
+The following default payment method is called Cash on delivery, and as the name suggests, it is used when you would like to enable your customers to pay whenever they receive the product.

 When you are done with these configurations, please use the Save Changes button so all these changes can be saved and you are ready to receive payments upon delivery.

-The final default payment method is called PayPal and most probably this is the one you would like to ensure that is checked.
+The final default payment method is called PayPal, and most probably, this is the one you would like to ensure is checked.

-The configurations available for this payment method are quite a lot and we will review those separately by the sections they are into.
-First let’s begin with the PayPal section itself.
-It contains the basic information as the other options does, however with the addition of the PayPal Email, PayPal Sandbox and Debug Log options.
-These are used respectively for defying your Paypal email account, if the shop should be in sandbox mode and also if the payment method should create a debug log at the mentioned location.
+The configurations available for this payment method are quite a lot; we will review those separately by the sections they are into.
+First, let’s begin with the PayPal section itself.
+It contains the basic information as the other options do, however, with the addition of the PayPal Email, PayPal Sandbox, and Debug Log options.
+These are used respectively for defying your Paypal email account if the shop should be in sandbox mode, and also if the payment method should create a debug log at the mentioned location.

-Once you are done with these settings you should move forward to the last section of settings which is called API Credentials and there you will need to fill your API Username, Password and Signiture in order for you to be able to process refunds.
+Once you are done with these settings, you should move forward to the last section of settings which is called API Credentials there, you will need to fill in your API Username, Password, and Signature for you to be able to process refunds.
 You should be able to find more information on generating these credentials in the official documentation for PayPal developers.

 Congratulations!
-You now know how to configure all of the default Payment Methods on your WooCommerce based Online Store!
+You now know how to configure all the default Payment Methods on your WooCommerce-based Online Store!